Luigian/Php_Piscine/README.md

 ### Day 04
 PHP - MAMP

 In this day we created different pages to manage a user session.
-The exercises were about creating an account, login (authorization via a self-build function), changing the password and be able to save in a file certain data to create a basic multi-user chat page.
+The exercises were about creating an account, login (authorization via a self-build function), changing the password, and be able to save in a file the users data to create a basic multi-user chat page.

 ### Day 05
 SQL